aml-org/amf/documentation/validation.md

 - **Validations can be customised**

 AMF introduces the notion of a validation profile.
 Profiles group validations into sets of related constraints following certain semantics or standard requirements.
-RAML 1.0,RAML 0.8, OAS 2.0 are valid profiles that will ensure compatibility between the parsed model and these specifications.
+RAML 1.0, RAML 0.8, OAS 2.0, OAS 3.0 are valid profiles that will ensure compatibility between the parsed model and these specifications.
 Furthermore, clients can create a custom validation profile, selecting the validations that are important for their use case, setting the right severity level for each validation or modifying one of the standard profiles, turning on and off individual validations in that profile.

 - **Validations can be extended**